staceymck/sustainable_seafood/README.md

 # SustainableSeafood

 This CLI app helps users make informed seafood choices by providing data on fishing rates, bycatch, population status, and other sustainability-related information for over 100 marine species.
 Users can find information on both wild and farmed species.

-Data is pulled via an API from FishWatch, the U.S. national database for sustainable seafood.
+Sustainability data is pulled via an API from FishWatch, the U.S. national database for sustainable seafood.
+Mercury level advisory data is pulled from https://www.fda.gov/food/consumers/advice-about-eating-fish.

 ## Installation